 The Car Connection Ford Ecosport Overview

-With the EcoSport, Ford will re-use a nameplate that has been around since the early 2000s, when it was applied to a Brazilian-built, pint-size crossover.
-The version headed to the United States is based on a model assembled in about half a dozen plants and sold in virtually every market worldwide.
+It was new to America for the 2018 model year, but the Ford Ecosport is a global crossover sold here on Ford's home turf.
+The version sold in the United States is based on a model assembled in about half a dozen plants and sold in virtually every market worldwide.

-MORE: Read our 2018 Ford EcoSport preview
+MORE: Read our 2022 Ford Ecosport review

-Designed to square off against rivals like the Mazda CX-3 and the Chevrolet Trax, the EcoSport is a small five-seat crossover with limited cargo space and a tight second row of seats.
+Designed to square off against rivals like the Mazda CX-3 and the Chevrolet Trax, the Ecosport is a small five-seat crossover with limited cargo space and a tight second row of seats.
 But its pint-size dimensions make it decidedly city-oriented here.
-Instead of a liftgate like its rivals, the EcoSport features a swing-out tailgate.
-In some markets, that tailgate has a spare tire festooned to it, but the American EcoSport does without a spare.
+Instead of a liftgate like its rivals, the Ecosport features a swing-out tailgate.
+In some markets, that tailgate has a spare tire festooned to it, but the American Ecosport does without a spare.
 That's not necessarily unusual; most rivals do without a fifth wheel and tire as well.